Why Public Art

 Artists like Meggs aren’t just playing with symbols, colors and lines, they are harnessing scientific knowledge.
 His work is a call to action for greater environmental stewardship, while also presenting an innovative visual representation of the very real scientific scenario faced by endangered coral reefs.

-At PangeaSeed Foundation, we embrace the message from underwater explorer Jacques Cousteau: “People protect what they love, they love what they understand, and they understand what they are taught.”
+At PangeaSeed, we embrace the message from underwater explorer Jacques Cousteau: “People protect what they love, they love what they understand, and they understand what they are taught.”

 Before any of our Sea Walls: Artists for Oceans projects launch, artists are given an information pack educating them about ocean issues specific to the area they are painting.
 They are urged to take ownership of a topic, researching it heavily to become a spokesperson both during the project and beyond.